 Signed and dated applications will be processed on a first-come, firstserved basis.
-Applicants must be 18 or over at the time the application is returned in order to be placed on the waiting list.
 The application must be completed and signed by the head of household and all household members over 18 before an applicant can be placed on the waiting list.
 If an application is not completely answered, the date of it being fully completed will be the date that the application is considered accepted for rental purposes.

 When a completed application is received, the application will then be logged by date and time received and placed on the waiting list.
-When a vacancy at the property exists, or is expected within the next one hundred and twenty (120) days, the verification-selection process will begin immediately for the next applicant on the waiting list in regard to income, assets, and eligible program allowances for certification and Los Robles's references for selection or rejection.
+When a vacancy at the property exists, or is expected within the next one hundred and twenty (120) days, the verification-selection process will begin immediately for the next applicant on the waiting list in regard to income, assets, and eligible program allowances for certification and Shelter Hill's references for selection or rejection.